 - To be considered as having completed a lap, the rider must remain with his machine with his helmet on, at all times, and both rider and machine must cross the plane of the checkered flag under the rider’s own unaided ability.
 No credit will be given for any distance covered during which time the rider’s helmet was removed.

 - Towing is not allowed.
-Racers whose disabled vehicles are towed back to the pit area by staff or otherwise, for any reason, are not eligible to return to competition.
+Racers whose disabled machines are towed back to the pit area by staff or otherwise, for any reason, are not eligible to return to competition.
 Any laps earned by a racer that returns to competition after receiving a tow back to the pit area will be removed.
-If a racer desires to repair their machine and return to the competition, they must decline the offer to tow their vehicle back to the pit area.
-This rule does not apply to racers towed only a short distance in order to dislodge the vehicle from a track obstacle (i.e., mud pit, deep rut, ravine, etc.).
+If a racer desires to repair their machine and return to the competition, they must decline the offer to tow their machine back to the pit area.
+This rule does not apply to racers towed only a short distance in order to dislodge the machine from a track obstacle (i.e., mud pit, deep rut, ravine, etc.) or to bump-start their machine.

 - Riders will be scored in order of their finish and number of laps completed.
 It is not necessary to complete all laps in order to receive a score.